waizui/waizui.github.io/posts/trace_gaussian/trace_gaussian.md

 And this equation requires Gaussians ordered by their distance from near to far, since travesal of BVH nodes not guarantee order, a insertion sort algorithm in the BVH traversal is used to retrive Gaussians by the order of their distance.
 The code below shows an any_raycast function, which returns true if an intersction is skipped.
-For example, if coming hits have distance of (3,8,20,5) and buf has initial values of (100,100,100), the final buf will be (3,5,8), 20 will be leave for next tracing.
+For example, if coming hits have distance of (3,8,20,5) and buf has initial values of (100,100,100), the final buf will be (3,5,8), 20 will be left for next tracing.

 ```rust
 self.bvh.any_raycast(&ray, |_, hit, prim_i| {